danbhala/js-cookie-preference/README.md

 git clone -b webpack-4-babel-7 https://github.com/danbhala/js-cookie-preference.git [dest]
 ```

-> Here, `dest` is your destination directory in which the boilerplate code will be copied.
+> Here, `dist` is your destination directory in which the boilerplate code will be copied.

 # Instructions
 - Use `npm install` command to install dependencies.